WPTRT/ns-theme-check/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed bug in the screenshot ratio calculation

+= 1.1.0 =
+* Added sniff codes that can be copied for easier whitelisting of the false issues
+* Added readme validator
+* Added Screenshot validator
+* Added required files checks
+* Added checks for core minimum PHP version
+* Added a license validator
+* Updated WPThemeReview coding standards to the 0.2.0 version
+* Moved JS checking to esprima
+* Moved installation error to admin notice
+* Validation improvements
+* Fixed annotation issue - the ingore annotation checkbox worked counter to what it should
+* Fixed cross-env issue for development on Windows machines
+* Minor fixes

 = 1.0.0 =
-* Refactored the code structure to more modern workflow
-* Updated the PHPCS version to the latest one, as well as WPCS version
 * Added the WPThemeReview standard
 * Added the theme prefix checks
 * Added `Check only PHP files`option
+* Added additional functionality
+* Updated the PHPCS version to the latest one, as well as WPCS version
+* Refactored the code structure to more modern workflow
 * Theme tags are pulled from the API
-* Added additional functionality

 = 0.1.5 =
 * Change the development process